Brain and Decision

 This seminar explores how emerging findings at the interface of neuroscience, psychology, and economics combine to inform our understanding of how the brain makes decisions.
 Topics include neural processes related to reward, punishment, probability, risk, time, reflection, and social interaction, as well as theoretical implications and practical applications.
 We will briefly touch on the possibility of extending individual brain and behavioral data down to physiological and up to aggregate levels of analysis.

 Because the course involves interdisciplinary material, it takes the format of a research seminar with background discussions, and is targeted at graduate students and advanced undergraduates who aim to conduct related research.
 Goals include: (1) building familiarity with relevant neuroscience, psychology, and economics concepts; (2) increasing awareness of key relevant literature; and (3) preparation to conduct and advance innovative interdisciplinary research.

 Glimcher PW, Camerer C, Poldrack RA, Fehr E (2009).
 Neuroeconomics: Decision making and the brain.
-New York: Academic Press. (optional, specialist, free!)
+New York: Academic Press. (for a deeper dive: optional, specialist, and free!)